wattnpapa/leaflet.mouseCoordinate/README.md

 Installation
 ====
-Add the .js and the .css file to zout HTML
+Add the .js and the .css file to your HTML

 Add this to your Javascript Code